This small but flavorful appetizer perfectly captures the zesty spirit of Greek food and will surely get the party started for you and your guests.

 2 packages frozen phyllo sheets, thawed

-- melt butter with olive oil in a large heavy skillet over medium heat.
+- Preheat oven to 350°F Convection Mode with a rack set at position “3.”
+Melt 1 tablespoon of butter with olive oil in a large heavy skillet over medium heat.

-- add the scallions and cook until soft, about 3 minutes.
+- Add scallions and cook until soft, about 3 minutes.

-- remove the pan from the heat and pour the scallions into a small work bowl.
+- Remove pan from heat and pour scallions into a small work bowl.

-- melt remaining 1⁄4 stick of butter in a small saucepan.
+- Melt remaining 4 tablespoons of butter in a small saucepan.

-- brush with butter and top with another layer of phyllo. brush this layer also.
+- Brush with melted butter and top with another layer of phyllo.
+Brush this layer also.